jlehtine/ai-chatter/README.md

 use.
 The chat app has also been used for an organization wide internal deployment in a small organization.

-The implementation will send chat completion and image generation requests to OpenAI API.
-The requests will also include the numeric Google user identifier (e.g. `users/<digits>`) of the user making the request.
+The implementation sends chat completion and image generation requests to OpenAI API.
+The requests also include the numeric Google user identifier (e.g.
+`users/<digits>`) of the user making the request.
 Additionally, the current chat history including the timestamps and chat messages is stored as a script property in Google Apps Script.
-Anyone participating the chat can request the history to be shown using the `/history` command.
+Anyone participating the chat can view the history using the `/history` command.

 Textual content received from the user as input or received from the chat completion API as output is sent to the OpenAI moderation API before being used.